ombulabs/blog/_posts/2018-09-13-refactoring-template-pattern.markdown

 ## Show me The Code

-Lets say that we are still building the employees application from our [last article](https://www.ombulabs.com/blog/code-refactor/refactoring-with-design-patterns.html) and now we need to sent an email to the managers with a report containing the amount of worked hours for each employee.
+Lets say that we are still building the employees application from our [last article](https://www.ombulabs.com/blog/code-refactor/refactoring-with-design-patterns.html) and now we need to send an email to the managers with a report containing the amount of hours worked for each employee.

-The implementation of the `Report` class is quiet simple:
+The implementation of the `Report` class is quite simple:

 ```ruby
 class Report